vipulranjansahu/traffic_processing_sdk/README.md

 # Traffic Processing SDK

 The Traffic Processing SDK is designed to facilitate the handling of web server responses by logging the data and subsequently sending it to a Kafka producer.
 The project utilizes the librdkafka library for Kafka integration and libcpr for making HTTP requests to the server.
-It is structured as a CMake project, ensuring portability and ease of building across different platforms.
+It is as a CMake project.

 ## Primary Functionalities